KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 The RWCP-SSD-Onomatopoeia also contains self-reported confidence scores and others-reported acceptance scores to the onomatopoeic words, which can be used to evaluate the appropriateness of onomatopoeic words.
 This dataset is designed and collected for researches on environmental sound synthesis using onomatopoetic words and environmental sound conversion into onomatopoeic words.
 For more information, refer to the paper [2].
 If you use the RWCP-SSD-Onomatopoeia, please cite the paper [2].

+update: Alignment results of onomatopoeia used in the paper[4] are added (Japanese only).

 ## Contents